dynamicguy/mw-docs/docs/api/example-query.md

 > **Note**
 >
 > To perform the `productUpdate` mutation, you need to be authenticated as an admin user with permission to manage products.
-See how authentication works in the MajorityWorld API in the [Authentication](api/authenticate.md) section.
+See how authentication works in the DrikGallery API in the [Authentication](api/authenticate.md) section.